How to send survey emails (with examples and templates)

 How to start sending survey emails with MailerSend

-MailerSend makes it really easy to embed surveys into your transactional emails—no third-party survey tool is needed.
 Before you get started, log in to your MailerSend account or sign up.
 It’s completely free for up to 3,000 emails per month.
 Once you’re logged in and have verified your domain:

-1. Under Emails, navigate to Templates
+1. Under Email, navigate to Templates.

 2. Click Create template.